HDR10 vs HDR400 vs HDR600 vs HDR1000: Choosing the Right HDR Standard

 While this article deals with the DisplayHDR specification, which is geared for LCD displays, there is also a VESA specification designed specifically for emissive display technologies like OLED or Micro LED displays: DisplayHDR True Black.

-HDR10 – The Standard
+HDR10 – Content Format

-Compared to more advanced HDR standards like HDR10+, Dolby Vision or Hybrid Log Gamma, HDR10’s 1,000-nit maximum peak brightness might not showcase the full potential of HDR visuals on displays capable of higher nit levels.
+• Compared to more advanced HDR standards like HDR10+, Dolby Vision or Hybrid Log Gamma, HDR10’s maximum peak brightness might not showcase the full potential of HDR visuals on displays capable of higher nit levels.

 HDR400 – The Entry-Level HDR